dinhuun/python_project_template/README.md

 It will look like this
 ```
 project_name               <- top level
-├── .flake8
-├── .gitignore
-├── .isort.cfg
-├── .mypy.ini
-├── Makefile               <- Makefile with commands like `make env` or `make lint`
-├── README.md              <- README for this project
-├── pyproject.toml         <- makes project pip installable, such as `pip install -e .` so that src can be imported
-├── requirements.txt       <- code requirements
-├── requirements_dev.txt   <- development requirements
 ├── data                   <- data
 ├── notebooks              <- jupyter notebooks
 ├── src                    <- source code